CHOOSING A CLINIC

 Maintaining hospital affiliation requires confirmation of education and training and involves ongoing oversight to ensure safe and appropriate care of patients.
 For physicians providing care to a regional population, affiliation with a local hospital demonstrates a dedication to this privilege and a commitment to a high level of care.
 This is in contrast to clinics with no hospital affiliation that can operate with little oversight or regulation, all too often focusing more on a business model and less on providing quality community care.
 A telling sign for vein clinics that may not be invested in any community is the presence of multiple random franchised locations, staffed by physicians that rotate through or turn over quickly.

 Bottom Line: Consider getting care from established providers who are affiliated with a local hospital and grounded in the community.
 Physicians with hospital privileges have resources and oversight that promote safe care of patients.

 Does the clinic accept medical insurance and work with your insurance company?

 Does the clinic ask you to pay up front and have you submit your claim to the insurance?

 Most insurance plans have coverage for varicose vein treatment.
 There are, however, criteria and conditions which must be met before treatment can proceed.
 In our experience with thousands of claims we’ve learned it is essential to meet these criteria and obtain pre-authorization before proceeding with treatment.
-Failure to do so will result in a rejection of the claim – meaning you’ll be responsible for the cost of your vein treatment.
+Failure to do so will result in a rejection of the claim – meaning you may be be responsible for the cost of your vein treatment.
 Working with insurance companies is labor intensive and, even for experienced offices, trying to reverse a rejected claim can be difficult or impossible.

 Bottom Line: Good clinics accept most major insurance plans and spend the time to work with your insurance company on your behalf.
 This includes obtaining pre-authorization, submitting the claim, and dealing with any problems.
 If you have insurance you should not be paying cash for your procedures.